BezzubovEgor/react-router-navigation-confirm/README.md

 ### Basic example

-To show confirmation dialog on every navigation you only need to include `<HistoryListener/>` to the root router of your app and `<NavigationConfirmModal/>` to any Route in which you want to display confirmation dialog:
+To show confirmation dialog on every navigation you only need to include `<HistoryListener/>` provider-component to the root router of your app and `<NavigationConfirmModal/>` to any Route (inside `<HistoryListener>`) in which you want to display confirmation dialog:

 ```jsx
 import React from 'react';